katerman/react-legend/README.md

 ```

 *What is quest.next()?*
-The Action itself is actually automatically coated into a promise and will only finish and go onto the next action in the quest only when told to.
+The ActionType itself is actually automatically coated into a promise and will only finish and go onto the next action in the quest only when told to.
 Next() here tells Legend that its completed its action and its ready to move on to the next step.
 This is useful for any ajax calls that are made inside of an ActionType.

 `quest.next()`` is an alias of `quest.updateStore()` which you can use to pass an object into to update the global store (see store section below).

 #####Quests
 *What is a Quest?*
 A Quest is a method off of Legend that will decide what logic is needed to be used.
 These Quest's take an array of objects that have a `type` (See example below).
-Each object in this array is a Action that takes place during the Quest.
+Each object in this array is a action that takes place during the Quest.
 The ActionType (such as defined above) will decide how the first action reaches the second action.

 ```
 var quest = Legend.NewQuest(